ArtTera/ArtTeraProject/README.md

 -> Styling:

 - Adding icons instead of buttons
-- Adding more content
+- Adding more content in the about us and contact page
-- Adding CSS for each page
+- Applying CSS for each page

 # 4 Milestones:

 -> Bonus:
-[ ]: Filter
+[ x ]: Filter
 [ x ]: Uploading more photos
+[ ]: Like icon+functionality for increasing and decreasing
 [ ]: Styling the Footer

 # 5 Milestone: